derlin/semantic-modals/README.md

 # semantic-modals

 AngularJS ModalService for the semantic-UI framework.
+Have a look at [the demo](http://derlin.github.io/semantic-modals/).

 # Quick start